Gypsum plaster requires small proportions of sand, aggregates and it sets with little change in volume & negligible shrinkage or drying.

 - It is light in weight.

-- It is a fire-resistant and does not allow heat to pass through it more easily.
+- It is fire-resistant and does not allow heat to pass through it more easily.

-- It sets by the natural process of crystallization.
+- Also, sets as the natural process of crystallization.

-- It is slightly soluble in water at the rate of 2gm/litre.
+- It is slightly soluble in water at the rate of 2gm/liter as compare to lime plaster.

 - It shows excellent adhesion to the fibrous materials.